 The primary goal of education is to increase individual student knowledge.
 Healthcare is a profession in which comprehensive and accurate knowledge is vital for appropriate performance.
-Therefore, academic dishonesty will not be tolerated in the Associate Degree Nursing program at Augusta Technical College.
-The objective of corrective action is to address performance or behavior concerns and is not designed to be punitive in nature.
+Therefore, academic dishonesty will not be tolerated in the Practical Nursing program at Augusta Technical College.
+The objective of corrective action is to address performance or behavior concerns and is not designed to be punitive.
 Corrective action may include verbal and/or written warnings.
 A verbal warning is intended to help the student maintain academic success and to correct any inappropriate behavior.
-Violation of academic integrity (i.e. academic dishonesty) will warrant the appropriate faculty member issuing a written warning.
+Violation of academic integrity (i.e., academic dishonesty) will warrant the appropriate faculty member issuing a written warning.
 The student will also receive a "zero" on the assignment or examination.
-In addition, the student will receive a "zero" on their ethics grade for the grading period.
-The faculty member will document that a written warning was given to the student.
+Also, the student will receive a "zero" on their ethics grade for the grading period.
+The faculty member will provide documentation to the student along with the grade of "zero."

 Documentation will include the date, issues discussed, recommendations made, and student's response.
-The student will sign the document to indicate understanding.
-Documentation will then be forwarded to the Department Chair for endorsement and retained in the student's file for one year.
+The student will be asked to sign the document to indicate understanding, but this is not necessary to be included in the student file.
+Documentation will then be forwarded to the Department Head for endorsement and retained in the student's file for one year.
 Documentation will not be placed in the student's college academic file under these circumstances.

-If a written warning has been given to a student and the student did not correct their behavior or in cases where a faculty member believes that more significant corrective action is appropriate, then the student will be referred to the Disciplinary Officer for the College.
+If a written warning was given to a student and the student did not correct their behavior (or in cases where a faculty member believes that more significant corrective action is appropriate), then the student will be referred to the Disciplinary Officer for the College.